jimkang/rime/README.md

     DAME
     DAMME

-However, rime can additionally find rhymes like:
+However, rime can additionally find rhymes for AIM like:

     GAIN
     LAIN